Coumadin (Warfarin)

 Pregnancy and Breastfeeding

-Do not take Coumadin if you are pregnant as it may affect your developing baby.
-Do not breastfeed while taking this medicine as the active ingredient passes into breast milk and may affect your baby.
+Do not take Coumadin if you are pregnant or breastfeeding, as it can affect your baby.

 Drug Interactions